samber/do/docs/docs/upgrading/from-v1-x-to-v2.md

 signal, err := injector.ShutdownOnSignals(syscall.SIGTERM, os.Interrupt)
 ```

+`injector.ShutdownOnSIGTERM()` has been removed.
+Use `injector.ShutdownOnSignals(syscall.SIGTERM)` instead.

 ## 4- Internal service naming

 Internally, the DI container stores a service by its name (string) that represents its type.
-In do@v1, some developers reported collisions in service names, because the package name was not included.
+In `do@v1`, some developers reported collisions in service names, because the package name was not included.

 Eg: `*mypkg.MyService` -> `*github.com/samber/example.MyService`.